LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 To change the satellite frequencies or upload different satellites, the satellites.txt installed as part of the CPS can be modified.

 For satellites like SO-50, which have an "Arming" CTCSS tone.
 Press SK1 during transmission to transmit the "Arm" CTCSS tone.
+For more details on Amateur Radio satellite operation, see the AMSAT website   https://www.amsat.org

 The first screen displayed is the master predictions list.
 This lists the prediction of all passes for all satellites in the next 24 hours, displayed chronologically.